Dive Manta Bommie for $139

 You may have read some of my opinions and experiences with Flinders Reef and that it is my favourite dive site on the South East Coast of Australia.
 Flinders scrapes in as number 1 only by the skin of a bees pecker when compared to scuba diving with scuba diving with manta rays at Manta Bommie.
 Manta Bommie is located off North Stradbroke Island and is ranked as one of the top 10 dive sites in Australia.

 Manta Bommie is well known for scuba diving with manta rays during the warmer months from October to April as manta rays come here as a cleaning station after their migration.
 These fascinating creatures have such a curious nature that it doesn’t take long before they start gliding amongst the divers.

 Diving Manta Bommie can be accessed from Stradbroke Island by boat at which time you will be on top of this pristine, secluded island within 10 minutes, or it is an hours boat ride from Brisbane.
 Don’t stress as this will give you ample time to gaze at the beauty of Stradbroke Island as you fly past with your new dive buddies you share your first experience.
 You never know this could be the start of something new and interesting.

-During the season you are more than likely to encounter up to 10 manta rays dancing elegantly among the dive group.
+During the season you are more than likely to dive up to 10 manta rays dancing elegantly among the dive group.
 These mystical creatures often will come in for a closer look or may just be showing off their dance moves while feeding on the zooplankton with their mouths wide open.
-This can only be described as exhilarating but if you do ever get sick of watching these giant creatures, that can get up to 3 metres in width from wing tip to wing tip (oceanic manta’s can reach 9m wide) you can swim off the Bommie and gaze at the numerous leopard sharks peacefully sleeping on the sea bottom.
+This can only be described as exhilarating but if you do ever get sick of watching these giant creatures, that can get up to 3 metres in width from wing tip to wing tip (oceanic manta’s can reach 9m wide) you can dive off the Bommie and gaze at the numerous leopard sharks peacefully sleeping on the sea bottom.
 This is something that makes you help feeling at ease with yourself while forgetting all your troubles as they drift away.